 Apart from brightness and mild weather, there are usually a lot of events and festivals in the early summer and everyone should be able to find something exciting to do.
 In this article, I’ll try my best to cover everything you need if you’re visiting Iceland in June, from weather to local events.

 I’m going to start this section with some real talk.
-I don’t know if you’re expecting it to be warm here in Iceland, but I’m just going to tell you that it never gets hot here.
-In Reykjavik, the average temperature for June is just 50°F (10°C).
+I don’t know if you’re expecting it to be warm here in Iceland, but I’m just going to tell you that it never gets hot here (keep in mind that Iceland is situated just below the Arctic Circle!).
+In Reykjavik, the average temperature for June is just 50°F (10°C) and the highest temperature recorded is 77°F (25°C).
 July is the hottest month in Reykjavik so if you’re looking for warm weather, late June is a safer bet than early June.
 The weather in the northern and eastern parts of Iceland tends to be slightly better than in Reykjavik during the summer while the temperatures in the highlands are significantly lower than in the lowlands and seldom go over 50°F. Keep that in mind if you’re thinking about visiting the highlands, whatever the season.

 Assuming that you didn’t skip reading the weather section, you probably know by now that Icelandic summers can be cold and wet.
 You will probably be spending a good amount of time outdoors during your trip so you have to be pack wisely.
+And remember to check the weather forecast, also once you're in Iceland.
 To make life easy for you, I’ll share two packing lists for June with you; one for outdoor activities and another one for urban exploring.

 Bringing a warm hat is essential, even in June.
 Unsplash/Taylor Leopold.